 Before distortion had a name, before arena tours and stacks of Marshalls, there was a smoky cellar in Richmond, England, where blues ghosts whispered to teenage boys in torn trousers.

-Eric Clapton was the first chosen one.
-Rail-thin and sharp-featured, with a stare that could slice tape.
-A blues obsessive, Clapton didn’t just admire Muddy Waters—he believed in him.
+Eric Clapton was rail-thin, a blues obsessive with a stare that could slice tape.
+He didn’t just admire Muddy Waters — he believed in him.
 To Eric, the guitar was sacred.
 No gimmicks.
 No compromise.

 But when the band dared to flirt with pop—recording “For Your Love,” with its eerie harpsichord and suspicious commercial promise—Clapton packed his case and walked.
 He refused to watch the blues get sold like bubblegum.